RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Corrected solution: Double-check the device identifier and ensure it is correct.

-98. Error: Unable to parse configuration
+1. Error: Unable to parse configuration

 Example command:

 $ nginx -t

-Solution: This error occurs when there's an error parsing the configuration file in
+Solution: This error occurs when there’s an error parsing the configuration file in

 Nginx.
 Review the Nginx configuration syntax and correct any mistakes.

 Corrected solution: Review the Nginx configuration syntax and correct any mistakes.

-99. Error: Invalid cron job
+1. Error: Invalid cron job

 Example command: